Haletran/42_Hypertube/README.md

 ## TODO

-- [ ] Create the controllers and the api routes (add more than mandatory routes for easier dev of features)
 - [x] Fix db models for User (add AlreadyWatched feature and add migration / model for it)
 - [x] Create a basic front template
 - [ ] Torrent downloader and viewer